 K1.
-Key Value Store – A Key-Value Store (KV Store) is a system that stores (key, value) pairs.
+Key-Value Store (KVS) – A Key-Value Store (KV Store) is a system that stores (key, value) pairs.
 The key is used to obtain access to the value in some way.
 Distributed KV stores are KV stores spread across multiple machines and can effectively maintain a global state table.

 L1.
 Left Turn Assistance (LTA) – Potential collisions with oncoming traffic while turning left belong to the most safety-critical situations accounting for ~25% of all intersection crossing path crashes.
 A Left Turn Assist (LTA) was developed to reduce the number of crashes.

 L2.
-LiDAR – Front crash prevention systems use various types of sensors, such as light detection and ranging (LiDAR), to detect when the vehicle is getting too close to one in front of it.
+Light Detection and Ranging – Front crash prevention systems use various types of sensors, such as light detection and ranging (LiDAR), to detect when the vehicle is getting too close to one in front of it.

-M1.
-Mobility Infrastructure – Mobility infrastructure consists of physical components and software that enable greater use of mobility as a service.
+M3.
+Mobility Infrastructure – Mobility Infrastructure consists of physical components and software that enable greater use of mobility as a service.

 N1.
 Network – A group of entities that all participate in a digital system, generally with a specific goal in mind.
 Ex: A group of entities that participate in a distributed ledger such as Ethereum.

-O1.
-Original Equipment Manufacturer – An Original Equipment Manufacturer (OEM) is an organization that makes devices from component parts either made internally or sourced from other organizations.
+O4.
+Original Equipment Manufacturer (OEM) – An Original Equipment Manufacturer (OEM) is an organization that makes devices from component parts either made internally or sourced from other organizations.